Beginners Sim Racing Setup Advice – 2021 Updated

-Rather than just giving you a shopping list, I thought you would appreciate having more context.
-For example, what are the main options for each section, what are you gaining and what are you missing out on.
+Rather than just giving you a shopping list, I thought you would appreciate having more context to any recommendations.

 The infographic below includes all the elements you will need to consider, the main options available and what I recommend you choose:

 The rest of this article will explain WHY I am recommending each element so you can make the best informed choice.

 The elephant in the room.
 Let’s get this cleared up straight away.
 Yes, you will get a “better, more realistic” simulator experience using a gaming-focused personal computer (PC).

 To really take advantage of the potential a PC has to offer you need to spend a lot more.
-The top-level graphics card for a PC will cost you nearly 3 times the price of a console on its own (if you can even get one).
+The top-level graphics card for a PC will cost you nearly 3 times the price of a console – on its own.

-Saying that there are three things you are giving up by choosing one of the consoles over a PC:
+There are three things you are giving up by choosing a console over a PC:

 - iRacing.
 This game is only available on a Windows PC

 - Virtual reality.
 This generation of consoles (in April 2020) are simply not powerful enough for VR in racing games.
 No change as of Feb 2021.

 Hopefully that sorts the PC debate! 😬

-Of the two consoles, I am recommending you get a PS4.
+Of the two consoles, I am recommending you get a Playstation.

-Most of the people I know are using a Playstation 4 so that is what I recommend (500GB, non-Pro version is fine.)
+Most of the people I know are using a Playstation so that is what I recommend.
 If people you know more using XBOX go that way.

 Sim Racing Game